 THIS DATE IN HISTORY: June 20

-1995: Scott Niedermayer's spectacular goal and a more conventional one by forward Jim Dowd bring the New Jersey Devils within two wins of their first Stanley Cup championship.
+1995: Scott Niedermayer scores a spectacular goal and Jim Dowd gets a more conventional one to bring the New Jersey Devils within two wins of their first Stanley Cup championship.

-Niedermayer, one of the NHL's fastest defensemen, uses his speed to blast through the neutral zone and drive in on Detroit Red Wings goaltender Mike Vernon.
+Niedermayer, one of the NHL's fastest defensemen, uses his speed to blast through the neutral zone and drive in on Detroit Red Wings goalie Mike Vernon.
 His shot misses the net, but the puck comes right back to Niedermayer, who scores at 9:47 of the third period to tie Game 2 of the Final at 2-2.
-Dowd puts the Devils ahead 3-2 with 1:24 left by knocking in the rebound of a shot by defenseman Shawn Chambers, and Stephane Richer's empty-net goal wraps up a 4-2 win at Joe Louis Arena that gives the Devils a 2-0 lead in the best-of-7 series.
+Dowd puts the Devils ahead 3-2 with 1:24 left by knocking in the rebound of a shot by defenseman Shawn Chambers, and Stephane Richer scores into an empty net to wrap up a 4-2 win at Joe Louis Arena that gives the Devils a 2-0 lead in the best-of-7 series.

-Dowd's goal is the winner, but Niedermayer's is the one that Detroit coach Scotty Bowman wants to talk about.
+Dowd's goal is the winner, but Niedermayer's is the one that Detroit coach Scotty Bowman wants to talk about afterward.

 "The Niedermayer goal was tough to take," Bowman says.
 "We know his speed and we let him take the puck from his own goal line through a pretty wide gap in the neutral zone."